 Movement Day continues to champion the cause of collaboration across traditional denominational and organization barriers for the sake of impacting the greatest needs in growing cities around the world.
 Core to this movement is a sort of "anti-brand" value that encourages individuals and organizations to lay down their own personal "brand" in favour of a greater cause.
 As such, Movement Day has effectively utilized the minimal design aesthetic we have developed as a way of pointing to a greater movement that involves many diverse groups.

-Design and production planning is currently underway for Movement Day 2016, a global leaders event that will see the event scale from a single day event for North American city leaders to a week long event that gathers leaders from cities around the world.
+This has led to launching Movement Day Global Cities - a event welcoming 3,000 leaders from around the globe that scaled a single day event for North American city leaders to a week long event that gathers leaders from cities around the world.